Enapter/rockamalg/README.md

 ## Dependency caching

+🚧 At now caching is not recommended to use.
+Run server with `--force-isolate` flag to completly disable it.
+The problem is caching is prevent for use new version.
+E.g. you have dependency `inspect >= 3.1` and amalgamate your script with 3.1 version.
+But if a new version of inspect will be released, the rockamalg will use cached 3.1 version to satisfy dependency.

 Downloading dependencies for each amalgamation could take a lot of time.
 By default rockamalg uses dependency cache to speedup the amalgamation.

 You need to mount a volume into `/opt/rockamalg/.cache` to reuse cache between runs.